 - Since is path independent, the effect of the of work is the same as if it were supplied at atmospheric pressure by a transfer of heat.
 Thus, and the increase in the temperature of the fitting is where we have used the value for the specific heat of copper, .

 SignificanceIf heat were released, the change in internal energy would be less and cause less of a temperature change than what was calculated in the problem.

-g The quantities below represent four different transitions between the same initial and final state.
+Check Your Understanding The quantities below represent four different transitions between the same initial and final state.
 Fill in the blanks.

 |Q (J)||W (J)|

 An Ideal Gas Making Transitions between Two StatesConsider the quasi-static expansions of an ideal gas between the equilibrium states A and C of Figure 3.6.
 If 515 J of heat are added to the gas as it traverses the path ABC, how much heat is required for the transition along ADC?
 Assume that and